Orange Sauce over Pork Chops Recipe

 - 1. In a microwave-safe bowl, combine cornstarch and orange juice until smooth.
 Drain oranges, reserving juice; set oranges aside.
 Stir reserved juice into cornstarch mixture; add onion and green pepper.
 Microwave, uncovered, on high for 2-3 minutes or until thickened, stirring twice.
 Stir in oranges; set aside and keep warm.

 - 2. In a large resealable plastic bag, combine the flour, salt and pepper.
 Add pork chops, one at a time, and shake to coat.
-In a large nonstick skillet, cook pork in oil over medium heat until a meat thermometer reads 160°.
+In a large nonstick skillet, cook pork in oil over medium heat until a thermometer reads 160°.
 Serve with orange sauce.
 Yield: 4 servings.

 1 each: 225 calories, 8g fat (2g saturated fat), 57mg cholesterol, 199mg sodium, 15g carbohydrate (10g sugars, 1g fiber), 23g protein.
 Diabetic Exchanges: 3 lean meat, 1 fruit.